- Mind Map View

 In this section, I display how the sacroiliac joint functions as the core of our musculoskeletal system, with various views of the sacroiliac joint.

-I also compare the Serola Theory to the popular keystone concept, and discuss the discrepancies between them in what has been published in books and peer-reviewed research by leading anatomists.
+I also compare the ligamentous suspension of the sacrum (i.e. tensegrity) to the popular keystone concept, and discuss the discrepancies between them in, as described in published in books and peer-reviewed research by leading anatomists.

 I have developed illustrations and animated videos to demonstrate the pelvic structures and their movements.
 In the section on Muscular Adaptations , I use videos to illustrate how individual muscles create these movements.